Betty Hemings: Biography

-In the last decade of her life, Betty Hemings had her own cabin at Monticello, from 1795 to 1807.
-She raised produce and sold it to the Jefferson household: items such as cabbages, strawberries, and chickens.
+Betty Hemings had her own cabin at Monticello in the last decade of her life, from 1795 to 1807.
+She raised produce and sold it to the Jefferson household: cabbages, strawberries, and chickens.
 Her former cabin site is being investigated as an archeological site.
-It is expected to yield new information about the daily lives of the enslaved African Americans at Monticello.
+It is expected to yield new information about the daily lives of the slave population at Monticello.

 John Wayles

-Historians have tended to accept the account that Betty Hemings and John Wayles had children together.
+Historians have tended to accept that Betty Hemings and John Wayles had children together.
 Her last six children were multiracial, with three-quarters white ancestry.
 As is the case of many relationships between slaveholders and enslaved workers, documentary evidence is slight.
 Betty was mentioned in John Wayles' will, which some take as an indication of a relationship.
-However, the marriage contract between John Wayles and Martha Eppes stipulated that Betty, her mother, and their descendants, should go to Martha Wayles and her heirs forever.
-According to contemporary accounts, some of Betty's children (including Sally) were nearly white in appearance.
+However, the marriage contract between John Wayles and Martha Eppes stipulated that Betty, her mother, and their descendants should go to Martha Wayles and her heirs forever.
+According to contemporary accounts, some of Betty's children (including Sally) appeared nearly white.
 Other support is found in private letters from the first decade of the 19th century, which later became public.

-The enslaved community at Monticello was well aware of the relationship.
-In 1873 Betty's grandson Madison Hemings and Israel Jefferson, both former enslaved workers at Monticello, published newspaper interviews which said Wayles was the father of Sally Hemings and several other of Betty's children.Gordon-Reed, Annette.
-Thomas Jefferson and Sally Hemings: An American Controversy.
-University of Virginia Press (April 1997), pp. 128-130.
+The enslaved community at Monticello was aware of the relationship.
+In 1873 Betty's grandson Madison Hemings and Israel Jefferson, both former enslaved workers at Monticello, published newspaper interviews which said Wayles was the father of Sally Hemings and several other of Betty's children.